Property Brothers (franchise): A Very Brady Renovation

 A Very Brady Renovation showcases the renovation of the North Hollywood, California home used for many of the exterior shots in the 1969–1974 American sitcom The Brady Bunch.
 HGTV purchased the home in 2018 for $3.5 million, and the brothers' renovation of the home was completed in May 2019.
-The resulting show is scheduled to premiere on September 9, 2019.
+The resulting show premiered on September 9, 2019.

 Celebrity IOU

-In April 2020, the program Celebrity IOU debuted, a show were celebrities surprise their personal heroes with home makeovers.
+In April 2020, the program Celebrity IOU debuted, a show in which celebrities surprise their personal heroes with home makeovers.
 Celebrities invited to the first season of the show included Brad Pitt, Viola Davis, Rebel Wilson, and Melissa McCarthy.

 In September 2020, Australian network Nine, of which airs the program, announced they would be making an Australian adaptation of the series to air in 2021.

 In March 2021, Brazilian networks SBT and Discovery Home & Health, of which airs the program, announced they would be making a Brazilian adaptation entitled Te Devo Essa!
 Brasil, which premiered on June 5, 2021.

+Builder Brothers Dream Factory

+Builder Brothers Dream Factory, an animated series for preschoolers centred on child versions of the Scott brothers learning cooperation and construction skills as they try to solve problems, premiered in 2023 on Treehouse TV.

+Don't Hate Your House with the Property Brothers

+Don't Hate Your House with the Property Brothers, in which the Scotts help families renovate their existing homes, premiered on HGTV in Canada and the United States in 2024.

 Future programs

 In early 2018, HGTV signed a multiyear extension to their contract with Drew and Jonathan Scott for original content.
 In April 2019, Jonathan and Drew purchased the house next door to Drew's Los Angeles home.
 Despite online speculation that Jonathan would be moving there, he denied the rumors, saying, "We may have a project coming up.
 You’ll have to stay tuned for that."
 On June 10, 2019, the brothers announced on Instagram that they would be coming to Latin America to film, and have confirmed that they will be in South America (particularly Brazil) in the following weeks.

+In 2025, Rogers Sports & Media announced Property Brothers: Under Pressure as a commission for its new Canadian HGTV channel, where the Scott brothers will help prospective homebuyers commit to a purchase by exploring renovation options.

 Long term, the brothers would like to host a talk show, and say they have been approached by "several broadcast networks," but the timing is not right at the moment.
 They also hope to host an episode of Saturday Night Live.